jmcmorris/CreaDocs/src/basic_items.rst

 already in the game to get you on the right track.

-Let's head over to the Crea directory (and if you don't know how to navigate there, take a minute to look over where it's located and how it's structured :ref:`_locating_crea`), and then into mods/core/item/material.
+Let's head over to the Crea directory (and if you don't know how to navigate there, take a minute to look over
+:ref:`where it's located and how it's structured <locating-crea>`), and then into mods/core/item/material.

 Take a look through.
 The first thing you might notice is that every item is composed of at least two files, an image file (.png) and some source code